I was talking to a friend last week who had this awesome salon idea focused on a new express beauty service concept.

 Questions to Ask Yourself That Will Impact the Cost of Opening Your Salon

-Many different things can and will impact the cost of starting your salon and you will have to take several decisions over the coming weeks and months that ultimately determine the cost.
+Many different things can and will impact the cost of starting your salon, and you will have to make several decisions over the coming weeks and months that ultimately determine the cost.

 Before you embark on this, I believe a few questions are important for you to consider, as the answers to those questions will help guide decisions that will influence the cost.